-We’ll be charting a course across aplenty of genres and decades to deliver our picks of the PC’s top vampire games.
+We’ll be charting a course across aplenty of genres and decades to deliver our picks of the PC’s top vampire games like V Rising.
 So whether you prefer the power fantasy, roleplaying potential, or moral implications of being a vampire, we’ve got something to suit all tastes.

 Here are the best vampire games on PC: